tohidbinazam/dashboard/README.md

 start .env
 ```

-and past the bellow code in .env file 👇
+and past the bellow code in the .env file 👇

 ```HTML
 VITE_API_VERSION = /api/v1
 ```

-### 3. Go the project root folder and create a file, named '.env' by using this command
+### 3. Go to the project root folder and create a file, named '.env' by using this command

 ```HTML
 cd ..